-Parental/guardian consent to administer medication will be required as follows:
+Parental/quardian consent to administer medication will be required as follows:

-- Short term ad-hoc non-prescribed medication The school will request parent/guardian consent to administer ad-hoc non-prescription at the time of use, completing the "request to administer medicine" form provided by the office.
-The school will send annual reminders requesting parents/guardians to inform the school if there are changes to consent gained when the pupils joined the school.
-If the school is not informed of any changes by the parent/guardian it will be assumed that consent remains current. - Prescribed and non-prescribed medication each request to administer medication must be accompanied by 'Parental consent to administer medication form (Appendix 2 Template C and/or C1) or if applicable on the IHP)
+request parent/guardian consent to administer ad-hoc non-prescription by either using Template B (Appendix 2) when the pupil joins the school OR by contacting the parent/guardian to gain consent at the time of administration (conversations will be recorded).
+The school will send termly reminders requesting parents/guardians to inform the school if there are changes to consent gained when the pupils joined the school.
+If the school is not informed of any changes by the parent/guardian it will be assumed that consent remains current.

+Prescribed and non-prescribed medication taken regularly - each request to administer medication must be accompanied by 'Parental consent to administer medication form (Appendix 2 Template C and/or C1) or if applicable on the IHP)